 1. Monitor EC2 like a pro

-• Remember about memory – The basic monitoring metrics for EC2 instance are CPU load, disk I/O, and network I/O metrics.
+- Remember memory – The basic monitoring metrics for EC2 instances are CPU load, disk I/O, and network I/O metrics.
 What about memory?
 Well, you need to set up a custom metric to track this!

-• Choose detailed monitoring when needed – By default, Amazon EC2 sends data to CloudWatch in 5-mi intervals.
-If this level of monitoring isn’t enough for you, go for detailed monitoring, which delivers metrics in 1-min intervals to help you act faster.
-Note: from a price standpoint, detailed monitoring charges all of the basic monitoring measures as specialized metrics.
+- Choose detailed monitoring when needed – By default, Amazon EC2 sends data to CloudWatch in 5-minute intervals.
+If this level of monitoring isn’t enough for you, go for detailed monitoring, which delivers metrics in 1-minute intervals to help you act faster.
+Note: From a price standpoint, detailed monitoring charges all basic monitoring measures as specialized metrics.

 For instance, let’s say you run 12 EC2 instances and set them up for detailed monitoring.
-You’ll have to pay $22.2 for your CloudWatch Metric each month.
-The common EC2 instance types have 7 built-in metrics tracked for them by default.
+You’ll have to pay $22.2 for your CloudWatch metric each month.
+The common EC2 instance types have seven built-in metrics tracked for them by default.
 So:

 7 metrics per instance * 12 instances = 84 metrics in total

-• Don’t get fooled by custom metrics – they’re tracked differently from built-in metrics as you pay for the amount of custom metrics tracked as well as the number of API calls made.
+- Don’t get fooled by custom metrics – they’re tracked differently from built-in metrics, as you pay for the number of custom metrics tracked and the number of API calls made.

 So, if you want to monitor memory use at a resolution faster than 1 minute, your API calls will grow too.
 For example, if you want to track memory use at a 15-second resolution, you’ll have to pay four times the amount in API expenses because the API request will be performed four times every minute.